 Please be assured of our understanding and flexibility with regard to any work you may be doing with us – from writing articles or manuscripts to helping with peer reviews or blog pieces.
 These are unprecedented times and whilst we will be endeavouring to keep things running as smoothly as possible, we are also aware of the potential impact on your time and priorities.

 We are sensitive to the uncertainty everyone is facing as well as practical issues such as childcare and other responsibilities.
-Our preference is to try and keep things moving where possible in order that publication of important research is not delayed but we of course appreciate that there will be other factors to consider and we want to offer our support where we can so please keep in touch.
+While our preference is to try and keep things moving where possible, in order that publication of important research is not delayed, we of course appreciate that there will be other factors to consider.
+We want to offer our support where we can, so please keep in touch.